SNodeC/snode.c/docs/ai/openai/codex/backend-core.md

 # Codex BackendCore

-`ai::openai::codex::backend::BackendCore` is the reusable, stateful layer above the typed Codex App Server API.
-It owns one `AppServerClient`, reduces typed operation results, notifications, lifecycle changes, diagnostics, and server requests into canonical state, and exposes deterministic snapshots and transport-neutral frontend sessions.
+`ai::openai::codex::backend::BackendCore<ClientT>` is the reusable, stateful layer above the typed Codex App Server API.
+It directly owns one concrete `AppServerClient`, reduces typed operation results, notifications, lifecycle changes, diagnostics, and server requests into canonical state, and exposes deterministic snapshots and transport-neutral frontend sessions.

 The dependency direction is deliberately one way: